emadmessiha/angular-ag-grid/README.md

 # Angular Ag Grid

-A repo to create convenience column types, editors and validators to complement AG Grid control.
+A repo to create convenience column types, editors and validators to complement [AG Grid](https://www.ag-grid.com/).

 NOTE: Don't forget to add your AG Grid Enterprise License key if you intend to use this in production